-- a) At least forty (40) working days prior to the commencement of construction activities authorised by these resource consents, the Consent Holder must submit to the District Councils for certification, a Pavement Impact Assessment (PIA) report. - b) The purpose of the PIA required by Condition CTM3(a) must be to determine the pre- existing condition of any road pavement(s) administered by the relevant council to be used as a haulage route during construction (both regular and heavy and / or oversize vehicles) and to ensure that the public roads that form part of a haulage route for the Project are maintained at pre-existing or better road pavement condition throughout the construction period. - c) The PIA must be prepared by a SQEP in transport engineering and include the following information: - I. The method of assessing the pre-existing road pavement condition (which must be agreed with the Councils); - II.
-The location of any pavement strengthening, widening works or other traffic management measures required on any identified local roads to be utilised as a haulage route or construction access to the Project; and - III.
-A monitoring plan including detail of the nature and frequency of monitoring, guiding the inspection and reporting of any damage to local roads, footpaths, berms, kerbs or drains and / or any third-party assets directly attributed to the construction activities. - d) The Consent Holder must arrange a pre-construction meeting with District Councils to discuss the findings of the PIA under Condition CTM3 (a).
-All works agreed necessary by a SQEP in traffic engineering that are to complete any strengthening / upgrade of the proposed haulage route must be undertaken at the Consent Holders cost prior to the commencement of haulage activities. - e) In accordance with Condition CTM3 (a) defects directly attributed to the turbine component haulage and / or construction traffic movements over the construction period must be recorded as an addendum to the PIA and provided to the District Councils.
+- At least forty (40) working days prior to the commencement of construction activities authorised by these resource consents, the Consent Holder must submit to the District Councils for certification, a Pavement Impact Assessment (PIA) report. - b) The purpose of the PIA required by Condition CTM3(a) must be to determine the preexisting condition of any road pavement(s) administered by the relevant council to be used as a haulage route during construction (both regular and heavy and / or oversize vehicles) and to ensure that the public roads that form part of a haulage route for the Project are maintained at pre-existing or better road pavement condition throughout the construction period.

+- c) The geographic extent of the PIA is limited to: - I. The length of Old Coach Road from SH2 to the site; - II.
+Opaki-Kaiparoro Road from SH2 to Mt Munro Road. - III.
+Kaiparoro Rd from SH2 to the site entry; and - IV.
+Local roads (non-state highway) identified in the CTMP to be used as haulage routes. - d) The PIA must be prepared by a SQEP in transport engineering and include the following information: - For Old Coach Road, the methodology must include regular visual inspections during construction.
+Post construction of the wind farm, a structural pavement condition survey is to be completed with remedial action taken by the Consent Holder.
+Two years after construction of the wind farm is finished, a visual survey is to be completed and remedial action taken by the Consent Holder. - II.
+For Opaki-Kaiparoro Road and Kaiparoro Road, visual inspections to be undertaken before wind farm construction and on completion of construction, with remedial action taken by the Consent Holder. - III.
+For haulage routes on local roads identified in the CTMP, visual inspections before wind farm construction and on completion of construction, any contribution to remedial action by the Consent Holder to be calculated based on the proportion of heavy vehicle volumes attributable to wind farm construction - IV.
+The method of assessing the pre-existing road pavement condition (which must be agreed with the Councils): - V. The location of any pavement strengthening, widening works or other traffic management measures required on any identified local roads to be utilised as a haulage route or construction access to the Project; and - VI.
+A monitoring plan including detail of the nature and frequency of monitoring, guiding the inspection and reporting of any damage to local roads, footpaths, berms, kerbs or drains and / or any third-party assets directly attributed to the construction activities. - e) The Consent Holder must arrange a pre-construction meeting with District Councils to discuss the findings of the PIA under Condition CTM3 (a).
+All works agreed necessary by a SQEP in traffic engineering that are to complete any strengthening / upgrade and traffic management measures of the proposed haulage route must be undertaken at the Consent Holders cost prior to the commencement of haulage activities. - f) In accordance with Condition CTM3 (a) defects directly attributed to the turbine component haulage and / or construction traffic movements over the construction period must be recorded as an addendum to the PIA and provided to the District Councils.
 Restoration of any damaged asset(s) identified through monitoring must be commenced as soon as practicable and within ten (10) working days following submission of the monitoring results, at the Consent Holders cost.